Primitive/browser4 min read

 Operate vendor portals that don't have APIs — Cloud provider billing pages, registrar admin panels, Mercury / Brex statements, government filing sites.
 Compose /browser with /credentials and /phone for full account-opening flows.

-Run end-to-end onboarding for new Employees — Sign up for Stripe, Mercury, Google Workspace, Slack — every flow that requires SMS verification, captcha solving, or a few minutes of clicking.
+Run end-to-end onboarding for new Employees — Sign up for Mercury, Google Workspace, Slack — every flow that requires SMS verification, captcha solving, or a few minutes of clicking.
 The onboarding Employee handles it.

 Build agent-native scrapers for sites that block bots — Cloudflare-fronted sites, JS-heavy SPAs, captcha-gated forums.
 The session pool routes around generic anti-bot fingerprints; the runtime tells you when a target is detecting automation.